What causes dry skin on legs & face

 Conclusion

 Dry skin on the legs and face is common but usually manageable with gentle skincare, regular moisturising, and protection from environmental factors.
 If dryness becomes persistent, severe, or associated with other symptoms, a GP can help identify the underlying cause.
 Telehealth services can assist with initial assessment, treatment guidance, prescriptions, and referrals to dermatology specialists when needed.
+Running low on regular meds?
+Consult a GP to discuss your script renewal.

 Providing consult for